disha101003/ReScience/README.md

 ```
 ### Testing the ViT Model

 To test the Vision Transformer (ViT) model when decomposed into g() and f() models, execute the Vit_fg.ipynb notebook.
 To test the original ViT model, run the ViT.ipynb notebook.
+(Tintn.
+Vision Transformer from Scratch. https://github.com/tintn/vision-transformer-from-scratch.)

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>